CSC207-2022F-UofT/course-project-recipez/README.md

 ## Updates since Milestone 4

-- **Functionality** ResultsPage completed and intended program functionality from Registration to final search results displayed has been completed.
+- **Functionality**: ResultsPage completed and intended program functionality from Registration to final search results displayed has been completed.
-- **Pull Requests** Pull requests made for completing functionality, cleaning code, and tests were made with meaningful comments.
+- **Pull Requests**: Pull requests made for completing functionality, cleaning code, and tests were made with meaningful comments.

-#### Code Organization
- - Merged duplicate use_cases package.
+- **Code Organization**: Merged duplicate use_cases package.

-#### Testing
-- Tests created for search_usecase, login_usecase, create_user_and_fridge, enter_ingredient_usecase, entities, gateway, and database.
+- **Testing**: Tests created for search_usecase, login_usecase, create_user_and_fridge, enter_ingredient_usecase, entities, gateway, and database.

-#### Code Style and Documentation
-- Removed warning from all files and Refactored package names and class names to be consistent.
+- **Code Style and Documentation**: Removed warning from all files and Refactored package names and class names to be consistent.

-#### Design Patterns
-- Added Facade design pattern used in JavaHttpGateway, and Builder design pattern in ApiUrlBuilder.
+- **Design Patterns**: Added Facade design pattern used in JavaHttpGateway, and Builder design pattern in ApiUrlBuilder.

-##  Pull Requests
- - Document highlighting  major pull requests by each user. (https://docs.google.com/document/d/1AO633xoS5uQ1Ctkh7n6KBRYmfO29UYrfxVzqHa4Qp04/edit)
+- **Pull Requests**: Document highlighting  major pull requests by each user. (https://docs.google.com/document/d/1AO633xoS5uQ1Ctkh7n6KBRYmfO29UYrfxVzqHa4Qp04/edit)

 ## Github Features Used
 - Issues: In milestone 1, we used the issues page to define the features in our application.
 As we moved through our implementation, we closed off issues, allowing us to gauge our progress and measure how our project idea changed from its initial conception.